sachidanand-hede123/Hostel_Mess_Management_System/README.md

 - *MySQL*: A MySQL database server is required to run the system.
 - *Node.js*: The backend server is powered by Node.js, which you need to have installed.

 ---

-Steps to Run
+## Steps to Run

-Import Database:
+1. **Import Database**:

-Import db.sql in MySQL to create the database and necessary tables.
+   - Import `db.sql` in MySQL to create the database and necessary tables.

-Download npm Dependencies:
+2. **Download npm Dependencies**:

-Run the following command in your project folder to install all the required dependencies from the package.json file:
+   - Run the following command in your project folder to install all the required dependencies from the `package.json` file:

+     ```sh
      npm install

-Configure MySQL Credentials:
+     ```

+3. **Configure MySQL Credentials**:
-Update your MySQL username and password in the db.js file to ensure proper database connection.
+   - Update your MySQL username and password in the `db.js` file to ensure proper database connection.

-Start the Server:
+4. **Start the Server**:

-Open the terminal and enter the following command to start the server:
+   - Open the terminal and enter the following command to start the server:

+     ```sh
      npm start server
+     ```

-Ensure that MySQL is running before starting the server.
+   - Ensure that MySQL is running before starting the server.

-Start Frontend:
+5. **Start Frontend**:

-Once the server is running, navigate to the frontend folder, open index.html, and use the "Go Live" feature in your editor to view the frontend.
+   - Once the server is running, navigate to the frontend folder, open `index.html`, and use the "Go Live" feature in your editor to view the frontend.

+---

+### 📸 Photos

 For more details, visit the [GitHub repository](https://github.com/sachidanand-hede123/Hostel_Mess_Management_System).